arthurlm/ataridisk/README.md

 ## State of the project

-The app for now fully expose folder with:
+The app for now:

-- [x] READ capabilities.
+- [x] fully expose folder as a RAM disk with READ + WRITE capabilities
-- [ ] WRITE capabilities.
+- [ ] allow dump of a RAM disk as a real folder

 ## How this project differs from SerialDisk